navcoin/NavHub/content/news/2018-09-11-navcoin-launches-openalias-integration.md

 categories:
   - Product News
 ---
-## Give your NavCoin address a name with OpenAlias
+### Give your NavCoin address a name with OpenAlias

+If there’s anything that clearly demonstrates NavCoin’s commitment to Simplifying Cryptocurrency for everybody it’s our latest initiative - NavCoin OpenAlias.
+Now instead of an impossible to remember long string of random characters you can give your NavCoin wallet a simple ‘email style’ alias.

 If there’s anything that clearly demonstrates NavCoin’s commitment to Simplifying Cryptocurrency for everybody it’s our latest initiative - NavCoin OpenAlias.
 Now instead of an impossible to remember long string of random characters you can give your NavCoin wallet a simple ‘email style’ alias.